UniversalEnya/Assignment2/README.md

 **I plan to**

-Create a project which contains a randomly generated water themed world that spawns structures when the scene opens at random posistions.
+- [ ] Create a project which contains a water themed world that spawns randomly generated structures when the scene opens at random posistions.
+- [ ] Interactable glowing blocks or areas.
-An underwater room while be spawned at 0,0, this location will behave as an explorable music/sound visualiser.
+- [ ] An underwater room while be spawned at 0,0, this location will behave as an explorable music/sound visualiser.
+- [ ] Waterstreams that look pretty and speed you up when you travel insiide them.

 **Resources you have researched**